 Marketing - First and foremost invest in good images.
 Set up your space as it should look at check-in and be sure to use a high-resolution digital camera.
 If you’re not great as an image editor, then just click away and simply choose from the best.
 Hiring a professional real estate photographer is also recommended, and a must if you are renting a luxury property.
 You should have at least 25 good images in your repertoire.
 Write up a few catchy paragraphs about your home's positive and unique attributes.
 If wordsmithery is not your strength, find help.
 How your property is described can affect your bookings.

 Both VRBO & Airbnb are a great start.
 However for more personalized service be sure to investigate companies such as OwnerDirect.com, and of course your local websites can offer good local exposure.
 Most of these sites prompt you throughout the process and make it very easy to get set up.

 Consider creating your own booking website site.
 Particularly since fees are on the rise and few of these sites allow you to post your own contact information.
-We started using OneRoofTop and are very happy to have made the move.
+We 've been using OneRoofTop and are very happy with the pricing, ease of use and support.
 Noting we still list on most big sites to keep a pipeline of new prospects coming our way.

 As with any successful venture, a lot of work goes into set up and management.
 If this is not of interest to you, consider hiring a property management company.